adamk72/consulting_website/blog/2023-09-01-working-with-me.md

 authors: akecskes
 tags: [project management, communication, work style]
 ---
 This document highlights how I work and manage teams and projects.
-I wrote this originally for a couple of teams that whose members were new to each other; these suggestions were guides and by making myself the locus of attention, they could debate with me rather than each other on any changes they wanted.
+I wrote this originally a few years ago for teams whose members were new to each other; these suggestions acted as a guide to understanding my perspectives.
+I know that everyone has different points of view on how to run a project.
+By making myself the locus of attention, they could debate with me about the details and we could come to a consensus that worked for everyone.

 &mdash; Adam Kecskes